 1. Remember that Amazon isn't like other search engines.

 Although you may already be a pro at SEO for search engines like Google and Bing, it is important to distinguish them from Amazon.
 Although the basic function of the Amazon search is the same, the goals are different.
 It comes down intent.
 People that search on Amazon are, generally speaking, looking to purchase.
 Whereas, people that search on Google or Bing might be looking to purchase, but are equally likely to be doing product research.
 And might not be product related at all.
 As a result, the type of keywords that may outperform on typical search engines will be different from the keywords you should keep in mind when selling your products on Amazon.
 Put yourself in the shoes of a shopper looking to buy one products in your category.
 What generic keywords will they use?
 What branded keywords will they use?
 Once you have a core list of generic keywords you will be able to expand on it and elaborate more complex ones to broaden the reach.

 2. Use the Amazon search bar to look for keywords suggestions.

 When a shopper types a search query in the Amazon search bar, a list of suggestions will pop up right below.
 These are related, frequent search terms typed by buyers.
 Although these won’t represent your final list of keywords, they are a good source of inspiration and insights on how consumers are searching for your products.

-3. Focus exclusively on relevant keywords.
+3. Focus on relevant keywords.

 4. Keep an eye on competitors’ products.